- 20 Nov 2020

 - 1 Minute to read

-The Portal supports Notifications in the form of an Email, Popup within the portal, SMS text, Instant Message, Twitter, or custom notification method.
-In order for the system to know a user's Email Address, the Phone Number to text, etc.; the contact information must be provided to the user's Account settings.
+The portal supports notifications in the form of an email, popup within the portal, SMS text, Instant Message, Twitter, and a custom notification method.
+In order for the system to know a user's email address, the phone number to text, etc.; the contact information must be provided his/her user account settings.

 The general set up to enable SMS notifications is as follows:

 Add SMS carrier under System > Administration > Notifications > SMS Carriers.

 Configure user accounts to receive SMS text messaging.

 Configure the notification itself to deliver via text either under System > Administration > Notifications > Default Notifications, or within a flow using a notification, within the notification step itself.

 In this example, create a flow that sends a text message to a user that is currently logged in.
 The example assumes that steps one and two have already been completed.

 In a Designer Folder, select the Create Flow button.
 Name the flow Send Text and Email and select OK.